rsachetto/odecompiler/README.md

 The ODEs can be described using a very simple language and compiled to c source code (more languages will be available).
 It is also possible to use the interactive shell to load, solve and plot the ODEs.

+**This software is in constant development.
+Keep it updated to have access to newer commands**

 Below is the SIR model using the ode language:

 ```